Trump International Golf Links Scotland Course Review - Golf Monthly

 Trump International Golf Links Scotland Course Review – Golf Monthly Verdict

-The ‘wow’ factor in among towering dunes never lets up right from the start to finish
+The ‘wow’ factor in among towering dunes never lets up right from the start to finish.
+A spectacular course offering the best of modern links golf.